 and then make sure that standard_entry is true only in the rows created by the extension's script.

 More complicated situations, such as initially-provided rows that might be modified by users, can be handled by creating triggers on the configuration table to ensure that modified rows are marked correctly.

 You can alter the filter condition associated with a configuration table

 typically be useful in an extension update script.)
 The only way to mark

 a table as no longer a configuration table is to dissociate it from the

-ALTER EXTENSION ...
+extension with ALTER EXTENSION ...
 DROP TABLE.